-Probably the biggest selling point of Elmer’s school glues – the safety of them.
+Probably the biggest selling point of Elmer’s school glues – their safety.

-Elmer’s school glue give off no harmful fumes or odors, and it’s completely safe and non-toxic.
+Elmer’s school glue gives off no harmful fumes or odors, and it’s completely safe and non-toxic.

 Even if you accidentally ingested Elmer’s School Glue, it wouldn’t cause any harm, meaning it’s perfect for schools and parents, especially with younger children.

 Bonds most craft materials

 Elmer’s School Glue isn’t really that strong, but it will bond to most arts and craft materials just fine, including paper, cardboard, felt, and wood.